offbeatwp/local-seo/README.md

 `This is currently in the testing phase and will most likely not work`

+- To add the package to your offbeatWP theme add it to your package.json in the offbeatWP theme

 `This plug-in may only work with the offbeat theme`